janmarthedal/janmr.com/_posts/2014-06-03-structure-of-a-multiple-precision-library-in-cpp.markdown

  * `rshift`.
 Divide an <i>n</i>-digit number by a power of 2 (binary shift right).
  * `comp`.
 Compare two <i>n</i>-digit numbers.

-Many of these functions have further pre- and postconditions.
+Many of these functions have several preconditions.
 A theoretical foundation behind most of these functions can be found among earlier posts:

  * [Multiple-Precision Addition](/2011/10/multiple-precision-addition.html)
  * [Multiple-Precision Subtraction](/2011/10/multiple-precision-subtraction.html)